-- San Francisco to South San Francisco Subsection-Alternative A would include construction of the East Brisbane LMF with connections from the yard lead tracks to the mainline tracks, realignment of the Sierra Lumber Spur, realignment of tracks in the South San Francisco Yard area and the Georgia Pacific Lead, as well as several other track realignments that would temporarily affect freight service when connecting to existing tracks or doing single-tracking at nights and weekends.
-In addition, construction of the Brisbane flyover track connection would require overnight closure for one 16-day period to complete the work. - San Bruno to San Mateo Subsection-Alternative A would include realignment of tracks at the San Bruno, Broadway, and Millbrae Stations, and realignment of tracks at several other locations, which would result in some temporary closures during track reconnections and single-tracking. - San Mateo to Palo Alto Subsection-Alternative A would include realignment of tracks near the Hayward Park Station, in Belmont, and in other areas of this subsection, all of which would result in some temporary closures during track connections as well as single-tracking. - Mountain View to Santa Clara Subsection-Alternative A would require a realignment of tracks near Bowers Road in Santa Clara and in other areas of this subsection. - San Jose Diridon Station Approach Subsection-North of San Jose Diridon Station (De La Cruz Boulevard to Santa Clara Street), Alternative A would include a new dedicated freight track between CP Coast and CP Shark.
+- San Francisco to South San Francisco Subsection-Alternative A would include construction of the East Brisbane LMF with connections from the yard lead tracks to the mainline tracks, realignment of the Sierra Lumber Spur, realignment of tracks in the South San Francisco Yard area and the Georgia Pacific Lead, as well as several other track realignments that would temporarily affect freight service when connecting to existing tracks or doing single-tracking at nights and weekends. - San Bruno to San Mateo Subsection-Alternative A would include realignment of tracks at the San Bruno, Broadway, and Millbrae Stations, and realignment of tracks at several other locations, which would result in some temporary closures during track reconnections and single-tracking. - San Mateo to Palo Alto Subsection-Alternative A would include realignment of tracks near the Hayward Park and Atherton Stations, in Belmont, and in other areas of this subsection, all of which would result in some temporary closures during track connections as well as singletracking.

+- Mountain View to Santa Clara Subsection-Alternative A would require a realignment of tracks near Bowers Road in Santa Clara and in other areas of this subsection. - San Jose Diridon Station Approach Subsection-North of San Jose Diridon Station (De La Cruz Boulevard to Santa Clara Street), Alternative A would include a new dedicated freight track between CP Coast and CP Shark.
 South of San Jose Diridon Station (Park Avenue to West Alma Avenue), Alternative A would convert the current double-track corridor to three tracks with a single dedicated track for freight, ACE, Amtrak, and Capital Corridor, and two electrified tracks under a cantilevered OCS for Caltrain and HSR.
 This track configuration would maintain current capacity for freight and all existing passenger rail services while providing additional capacity for the planned increases with Caltrain PCEP and the proposed HSR service.
 Rail bridges over Bird Avenue and Delmas Avenue would be modified to accommodate three tracks.
 Existing spurs, siding connections, at-grade crossings, and grade separations would be retained.
 The Michael Yard would be reconfigured to retain storage capacity with additional connection to the storage tracks at the southern end.